mikro-orm/mikro-orm/docs/docs/upgrading-v3-to-v4.md

 You might need to explicitly provide the types if your methods are strictly typed.

+## Custom type serialization

+Custom types used to be serialized to the database value.
+In v4, the runtime value is used by default.
+Implement custom `toJSON()` method if you need to customize this.

 ## Property `default` and `defaultRaw`

 Previously the `default` option of properties was used as is, so we had to wrap